grigoryan-davit/hub-docs/docs/hub/spaces-sdks-docker-aim.md

 Filter your runs using Aim’s Pythonic search.
 You can write pythonic [queries against](https://aimstack.readthedocs.io/en/latest/using/search.html) EVERYTHING you have tracked - metrics, hyperparams etc. Check out some [examples](https://huggingface.co/aimstack) on HF Hub Spaces.

 <Tip>
-If your logs are in TensorBoard format, you can easily convert [them to Aim with one command](https://aimstack.readthedocs.io/en/latest/quick_start/convert_data.html#show-tensorboard-logs-in-aim) and use the many advanced and high-performant training run comparison features available.
+If your logs are in TensorBoard format, you can easily convert <a href="https://aimstack.readthedocs.io/en/latest/quick_start/convert_data.html#show-tensorboard-logs-in-aim">them to Aim with one command</a> and use the many advanced and high-performant training run comparison features available.
 </Tip>

 ## More on HF Spaces